-The Benefits of Salary Income protection and Unemployment Insurance
+The Benefits of Income Protection and Unemployment Insurance

 You may not have considered the need for unemployment life insurance, but it may be a serious consideration for any Irish worker.
 After all, how would you manage without your income or one that is severely reduced if disaster struck?